 2. Life Insurance: Take Back $100s

-But your application shouldn’t take more than about five minutes — and you could leave your family up to $1 million by spending 83 cents a day on life insurance with a company called PolicyGenius.
+You’re probably thinking: I don’t have the time or money for that.
+But your application can take minutes — and, if you’re approved, you could leave your family $1 million by spending a low monthly fee on term life insurance with a company called Bestow.

 3. Car Insurance: Cut Your Bill By $670 (With The Same Coverage)